Today, you’re going to learn about getting in shape while pregnant.

 Dehydration can cause:

 - uterine cramps

 and more.
-Do your best to drink 8 glasses of water per day.
+Do your best to drink enough water every day.

 Okay, so those are the dietary recommendations for minimizing fat in pregnancy.